 The AntiVirus is another tool to scan WordPress files for malware.
 The plugin you need to install, there are over a half million downloads for it.
 It scans your theme files and show you any problem.
 All you have to do is install, activate it, then run a theme scan, from your “Settings” menu, clean theme files will be shown in green.

 These free tools will verify your themes and take the website security to a better level.

 To scan your blog plugins, you can start first with Virus Total before the upload, but then you need some specific plugins to search for malware and viruses.

 1. Wordfence Security

-This is the top WordPress security plugins that you should install, without a doubt, Wordfence is not a regular plugin that scans your website.
-But, it will do what you can imagine protecting your website, for example, if a plugin author adds a single letter in the plugin files just for an update.
+This is the top WordPress security plugins that you should install without a doubt, Wordfence is not a regular plugin that scans your website.
+But, it will do what you can imagine, to protect your website, for example, if a plugin author adds a single letter in the plugin files just for an update.
 You will get an alert from Wordfense telling you about the exact location, and the line where the is a modification in the plugin.

 Not all the security plugins can do that.
 At the same time, this plugin will scan your entire website every day.

-If there is a new version of a plugin and you need an update, WordFense will send you an email about the plugin that needs an update.
+If there is a new version of a plugin and you need an update, WordFense will send you an email about the plugin that needs updating.
 All the website files will be scanned periodically.
 If there are new attacks, the plugin will update your security automatically.